ssayols/bioinformatics/howtos/chipseq/README.md

 correct for the systematic differences in library composition due to the differences in either the peak landscape or signal/noise ratio.

-*Steps*
+**Steps**
-1-Create Bigwig tracks (from BAMs) with deeptools `bamCoverage` or bedtools `genomecov` 2-Call peaks with Macs2 (or something else).
+1. Create Bigwig tracks (from BAMs) with deeptools `bamCoverage` or bedtools `genomecov`
+2. Call peaks with Macs2 (or something else).
 Merge them somehow (IDR if replicates, DiffBind, or simply pool all them together).
-3-Create a matrix of counts x peaks using eg. featureCounts 4-use edgeR to calculate the TMM normalization factors, and from here calculate the factor to scale (*divide*) the `score` column of the bigwig track
+3. Create a matrix of counts x peaks using eg. featureCounts
+4. use edgeR to calculate the TMM normalization factors, and from here calculate the factor to scale (**divide**) the `score` column of the bigwig track

 ```R
 raw.counts  <- do.call(cbind, lapply(list.files("counts", pattern="*.tsv"), read.delim))